 Skip to main content

-When you assign knowledge to your agent, you need to choose how the agent accesses that information. itellicoAI offers two access methods: Context Mode (prompt injection) and RAG Mode (Retrieval-Augmented Generation).
-Understanding the difference between these approaches will help you optimize your agent’s performance and accuracy.
+When you assign knowledge to your agent, you need to choose how the agent accesses that information.
+If you have not created a knowledge base yet, start with the create knowledge bases guide. itellicoAI offers two access methods: Context Mode (prompt injection) and RAG Mode (RAG: Retrieval-Augmented Generation — a search system that finds only the most relevant information your agent needs).

 The Two Access Methods